kasrababazadeh/decayed-teeth-detection/README.md

 ## Thesis Information

-This project is the result of a master's thesis conducted by [Your Name] under the supervision of Dr. Ali Nadian.
+This project is the result of a master's thesis conducted by [Kasra Babazadeh] under the supervision of Dr. Ali Nadian.
 The thesis explores the application of transfer learning in the field of dentistry for automating the detection of decayed teeth from bitewing radiographs.

 ## Installation